spirali/spirali.github.io/content/blog/music1/index.md

 *Disclaimer 1: I am not a music theory expert.
 This text summarizes my understanding, and is probably full of mistakes.
 Think of it as an exploration.*

 *Discalimer 2: I intentionally avoid standard music theory terminology.
 I do this to improve my communication with the people educated in music who are not trained in math.
 In my experience, when you use a standard term (e.g. "Pythagorean tuning"), people automatically bring hidden assumptions into the debate without realizing it.
-When we are building anonymous "Scale 0", we are forced to just use only the properties in the text without using undefined knowledge.*
+When we are building anonymous "Scale 0", we are forced to just use only the properties in the text without using external knowledge.*

 ---